KEEPING your car well maintained is important to ensure it stays in good condition and is safe to drive.

 Drivers are trying to cut costs in ways which may be more expensive in the long run – nearly one in ten (8%) car owners say they have spent nothing on routine maintenance, saving money by not getting their car serviced at all.

-Failing to carry out essential car maintenance is not only dangerous but can actually be more costly in the long term – as problems that worsen are often more expensive to solve meaning people have to look to long term loans or other forms of credit.
+Failing to carry out essential car maintenance is not only dangerous but can actually be more costly in the long term.
+The longer that basic car servicing and maintenance is avoided, the greater the risk of more significant and expensive issues.
+Furthermore, unforeseen emergency situations are more likely to occur, meaning that people have to look to long term loans or other forms of credit to get back on the road.

 So, what issues can arise when cars aren’t looked after well?